vbookshelf/Private-Audio-Transcriber-MLX/README.md

 10. The app will auto download all requirements and then open in your browser.
 The whisper-turbo mlx model (1.61 GB) will also be downloaded.
+The first time, the app may take about a minute to start.
+After that it will start very fast.

 --------------------------------------------------------------